Total Nonstop Action Wrestling: Outside the Impact Zone (2013–2017)

-On January 31, 2013, TNA announced that they would tape their programming in different venues around the United States, with the first live show being held on March 14, in the Sears Centre in Hoffman Estates, Illinois (a Chicago suburb).
+On January 31, 2013, TNA announced that they would tape their programming in different venues around the United States, with the first live show being held on March 14, in the Sears Centre in Hoffman Estates, Illinois.
 Unable to cover the rising costs of taping on the road, TNA would return to Universal Studios on November 21, 2013.
 The promotion would continue to occasionally tape programming from other venues; such as the Sands Casino Event Center in Bethlehem, Pennsylvania; the Manhattan Center's Grand Ballroom in New York City; The SSE Hydro in Glasgow; Manchester Arena in Manchester; Wembley Arena in London, as part of a January 2015 tour.

-In June 2017, the then-recently rebranded Impact Wrestling held a show in India, becoming the first major U.S. promotion to hold events that country.
+In June 2017, the promotion, having been rebranded Impact Wrestling, held a show in India, becoming the first major U.S. promotion to hold events in that country.
 After Bound for Glory 2017 in November 2017, Impact would do a set of tapings in Ottawa.